Nightfury-5/internet_connection_checker/example/README.md

 # internet_connection_checker_example

-Illustrates the useage of the library
+Illustrates the usage of the library.

 ## Getting Started